 How will I know if my solar panels are working?

 Using a smartphone or computer, you’ll be able to log into the system monitoring app to check production.
 MOXIE provides this at no additional cost.
 In the app, you’ll see how production varies on a day-to-day basis and compares over weeks and months.

 You will also get the benefit of MOXIE’s expert monitoring.
 We will continually keep a close eye on your system to make sure it is producing as expected.
 In fact, we’re one of the only solar companies in the nation that monitors your panels on a weekly basis at no additional cost to you.

 What to do if your solar panels stop working

-When you install with MOXIE, we’ll keep an eye on your system’s production and dig in to solve any problems quickly.
-If it requires getting new equipment, our team will handle everything from filing the warranty paperwork to bringing the new equipment out and professionally replacing it.
-If you were to install solar yourself, it would be your responsibility to identify the issue and work out a solution on your own.
+When you install with MOXIE, we’ll keep an eye on your system’s production.
+We dig in to solve problems quickly.
+If it requires getting new equipment, our team handles the warranty paperwork for new equipment and replacement.
+If you install solar yourself, it’s your responsibility to identify the issue and work out a solution.

 Are you still wondering, “Is solar energy reliable?”